 Environmentally Thoughtful: As a company, we are committed to owning our role as responsible stewards of the earth.
 Because of that, we encourage our partners to be environmentally thoughtful in their practices.
-In everything we do, from using more environmentally friendly production materials to use of fuel-efficient and environmentally friendly transportation methods, we support both our team and our partners to be kind to the environment that we share.
+In everything we do, from using more environmentally friendly production materials to use when possible, and supporting both our team and our partners to be kind to the environment that we share.

 Our Coffee Buying Practices: Coffee C-market are currently priced at $2/pound.
 Fair Trade price is at $1.40/pound.

 At Brewpoint, we pay on average $4/pound to ensure that the farms we support are able to not only make ends meet, but have a sustainable future.
 We work with a variety of distributors with Cafe Imports being our top distributor and our relationship with Cafe Con Amor and Farmers Project being our top direct relationships.
 Our goal as a company is not only to pay on average more than $2 more than Fair Trade prices, but to also purchase full lots of coffee to give security to our farmers.

 Brewpoint Coffee is proud to partner with World Coffee Research to protect the future of coffee and coffee farmers.
 For every pound of green coffee that Brewpoint purchases and roasts, 1% goes to support WCR’s ambitious research agenda, which is helping build a more sustainable specialty coffee supply chain.